What is it?

 Autoscaling can also be used as an automatic recovery for failed application instances.
 Because when coupled with health checks, auto scale can kill or restart the non-operational instance of the app and automatically replace it with a new working one.

 Load balancing is also closely linked to autoscaling as you will need the ability to dynamically add and remove application instances from load balancing.

 Why use it?

-Allows the application to only consume resources when needed.
-This is important especially in cloud environments where your operational costs are based on usage.
-It also enables other practices such as rolling upgrades or easy roll backs.
-Because autoscaling applications by default must have capability to operate stateless or some way to synchronise all instances automatically.
+It allows the application to only consume resources when needed.
+This is important, especially in cloud environments where your operational costs are based on usage.
+It also enables other practices such as rolling upgrades or easy rollbacks because autoscaling applications by default must have the capability to operate stateless or some way to synchronise all instances automatically.

 Autoscaling can be used on to spin up working nodes to process batch jobs based on tasks in a queue.
 This enables you to process the tasks or messages on demand much better than with static application.

 This practice also enables better uptime and availability of your application via the health checks and reaction to actual load.
-So when you get a unexpected amount of traffic coming in or the application crashes in certain corner cases the autoscaling can react and bring more working instances of your application available.
+So when you get an unexpected amount of traffic coming in, or when the application crashes in certain corner cases, the autoscaling can react and bring more working and available instances of your application.